amerharb/sedk/README.md

 console.log(stmt1)
 // "SELECT name, age FROM Employee WHERE (name = 'John' AND age > 25);"

-// or also can be written aa
+// also it can be written as
 const stmt2 = sql.select(name, age).from(Employee).where(name.eq('John')).and(age.gt(25)).getSQL()
 console.log(stmt2)
 // "SELECT name, age FROM Employee WHERE name = 'John' AND age > 25;"